-The view: An imposing hidden object game featuring the Olympic Tower, Olympic Lake, Olympic Tennis Courts, Olympic Stadium and almost 75,000 square metres of canopy roof.
+The view: An imposing hidden object game featuring the Olympic Tower, Olympic Lake, Olympic Tennis Courts, Olympiastadion and almost 75,000 square metres of canopy roof.
 You can see the Alps on a clear day.

 Refreshments: The Olympia Alm on the hillside is Munich’s highest beer garden site, serving fresh spare ribs, bread and drippings, cool lager or glühwein, accompanied by the strains of brass music and classic rock.

-Tip: The hill becomes a free box seat when international stars are performing in the Olympic Stadium.
+Tip: The hill becomes a free box seat when international stars are performing in the Olympiastadion.

 Jochberg, Bavarian Prealps: Michael “Bully” Herbig chose Walchensee (Lake Walchen) as the backdrop for his film, “Wickie und die starken Männer” (“Vicky the Viking”) – and we choose this turquoise dream as the perfect destination for an outing.

 Getting there: Approx. 2 hours by train and bus to Kesselberg pass, Kochel am See.